mgroupntua/NumericalAnalyzers/programming/Chapter4.md

 e.ElementType = m.Object;
 ```

-Define Nodes and Elements Disctionary to be inserted to the model and the subdomain:
+Define Nodes and Elements Disctionaries to be inserted to the model and the subdomain:
 ```csharp
 model.NodesDictionary.Add(0, n);
 model.ElementsDictionary.Add(0, e);